Study Abroad Program Overview

-For a peek into the life of UCEAP students at PKU, check out this video
+For a peek into the life of UCEAP students at PKU, check out this video by UCEAP participant Michael Midling.
+And enjoy this new video of UCEAP students sharing their lives and experiences of Beijing.

 Students attend classes with international and/or host country students.